Who does this Library serve?

 As long as you have a NetID and password, off-campus access requires no special instructions.
 When you try to access a UConn-only resource (such as a research database), you will be prompted to log in using your NetID/password.
 Once you've logged in, you can open other UConn-only resources without having to login again.
 Forgot your NetID and/or password?
 Visit UConn's NetID Web.

 Do you have photocopiers?

-HBT provides two photocopiers (10 cents/page) and additional reader/printer equipment (20 cents/page) for microtext journals.
+HBT provides b&w photocopiers (10 cents/page) and a color photocopier (35 cents/page).
+Additional reader/printer equipment (20 cents/page) for microtext journals.
 Copies from the printer are 10 cents/page.

 How do I contact the Library?